freak2geek/backbone-repository/README.md

 ```

 ### Sync operations
-Along with predefined sync operations you can perform from a model such as fetch, save and destroy, the extension implements two useful methods: pull, push and check.
+Along with predefined sync operations you can perform from a model such as fetch, save and destroy, the extension implements three useful methods: pull, push and check.

 By default, all sync operations use the server mode, but it may use another one just by passing the mode as parameter.